Steak au Poivre

 and steak house salad with walnuts and hard boiled eggs

 - Steak, NY Strip - 1 lb ((sub beef tenderloin steaks or other cut of choice)

 - Shallots - 1 clove, diced

-- Steak - Remove steak from the refrigerator 30 minutes before cooking to allow steaks to come to room temperature (if using the grill, go ahead and get it started heating while the steak comes to room temperature).
+- Steak - Remove steak from the refrigerator 30 minutes before cooking to allow steaks to come to room temperature.
 Season with black pepper and salt.
 (Note: As the name implies, these are peppery steaks.
 If you prefer less pepper, feel free to reduce the amount listed.)

-- Green beans - Trim green beans and chop into ½” / 1.3cm pieces.
+- Shallots - Dice shallots.
 (Can be done up to 5 days ahead)

-- If making steak on stovetop / oven: Heat grill pan or skillet over medium-high heat.
+- Heat a skillet over medium-high heat.
 Brush with cooking oil.
 Place steak onto hot pan.
 Sear steak for ~4 minutes on each side.
 Lower heat to medium, cover with foil, and cook for another 2 to 3 minutes for medium-rare; another 4 to 7 minutes for medium; 8 to 10 minutes for well-done.

 - Let steak rest, covered with foil, for ~10 minutes.

-- Slice steak against the grain.
-Serve with Israeli couscous on the side.
+- Serve steak with salad on the side.
 Enjoy!

 Steak was great!
 I don't know what I did wrong on the risotto but it did not have a great texture.
 Pretty tasty though. would probably just make it the regular way.0 Helpful

 Risotto was delicious!
 Used leeks from our CSA in place of the onion.
 Extra ricotta so we could use up a container of it.
 We baked some salmon instead of doing the steaks since that's what we had on hand.0 Helpful